fusionpbx/fusionpbx-docs/source/additional_information/password_reset.rst

  mv config.php config1.php

 |
 2. Go to the FusionPBX install login page.
 This will put FusionPBX into a recovery mode.
+Choose the language for your region and **click next.**

 .. image:: ../_static/images/install_lang_new.jpg
         :scale: 85%
 |

 3. Make sure FreeSWITCH is running.
 If it is, the fields will be populated like they are in the image below.
-The paths will vary depending on operating system and method of FreeSWITCH installation.  **Click Next**
+The paths will vary depending on operating system and method of FreeSWITCH installation.  **Click next**

 .. image:: ../_static/images/fusionpbx_detect_freeswitch.jpg